smartfog/fogflow/doc/en/source/system_overview.rst

    }

-Whenever any new FogFlow entity creates ( via web browser or via other clients) the request goes to designer, then designer perform two tasks:
+Whenever new FogFlow entity gets created by web browser the request goes to designer or user directly creates entity on designer using any client.
+Then designer perform two tasks:

 1. Send request to cloud broker to register the entity.